elegant-scipy/elegant-scipy/markdown/ch1.markdown

 > command](http://ipython.org/ipython-doc/dev/interactive/tutorial.html#magics-explained),
 > that simply makes all plots appear in the notebook rather than pop up a new
 > window.
 If you are running a Jupyter notebook interactively, you can use
-> `%matplotlib notebook` instead to get an interactive figure, rathen than a
+> `%matplotlib notebook` instead to get an interactive figure, rather than a
 > static image of each plot.
 >
 > Second, we import `matplotlib.pyplot` then direct it to use our own plotting
 > style `plt.style.use('style/elegant.mplstyle')`.
 You will see a block of code
 > like this before the first plot in every chapter.
 >
-> You may have seen people importing existing styles like this
+> You may have seen people importing existing styles like this:
 > `plt.style.use('ggplot')`.
 But we wanted some particular settings, and we
 > wanted all the plots in this book to follow the same style.
 So we rolled our
 > own matplotlib style.
 To see how we did it, take a look at the style file in